-Shortage status · Updated July 6, 2026
+Shortage status · Updated August 7, 2026

-If your patch is unavailable, FDA-approved options exist: a different patch brand, two lower-dose patches to reach your dose, switching between once- and twice-weekly patches, or a non-patch estrogen form — gel, cream, spray, oral tablet, or vaginal ring.
+If your patch is unavailable, FDA-approved options exist: a different patch brand, two lower-dose patches to reach your dose, switching between once- and twice-weekly patches, or a non-patch estrogen form (gel, cream, spray, oral tablet, or vaginal ring).
 Several telehealth menopause providers can prescribe these.
 Our Estradiol Patch Alternative Tracker shows, provider by provider, which non-patch forms each one can ship today.
 Below is the honest status, how bad it is now, and how long it may last.
-None of this is medical advice — the right option depends on your history and belongs to you and your prescriber.
+None of this is medical advice.
+The right option depends on your history and belongs to you and your prescriber.

 How bad is the estrogen patch shortage right now?

-Sources: CNBC, June 26, 2026 (full-capacity manufacturers, worldwide scope, Midi Health survey); ASHP drug-shortage tracker (estradiol transdermal system, id 1206) (product-level backorder estimates); ongoing coverage via NBC News and NPR, March 2026.
+Sources: CNBC, June 26, 2026 (full-capacity manufacturers, worldwide scope, and the ~8,000-woman patch-access survey); ASHP drug-shortage tracker (estradiol transdermal system, id 1206) (product-level backorder estimates); ongoing coverage via NBC News and NPR, March 2026.

 Is there an estrogen patch shortage in 2026?

-It depends who you ask — and that gap is the whole story.
+It depends who you ask, and that gap is the whole story.
 ASHP began listing estradiol transdermal patches as in shortage in January 2026, and by May its list had grown to more than a dozen brands and dosages.
 ASHP's data is reported directly by pharmacists, physicians, nurses, and patients.
-The FDA, which only designates a shortage when supply fails to meet a formal demand threshold, has notadded estradiol patches to its database.
+The FDA, which only designates a shortage when supply fails to meet a formal demand threshold, has not added estradiol patches to its database.
 FDA Commissioner Dr. Marty Makary said the November 2025 black-box-warning removal "prompted a tremendous increase in demand… but not enough to cause a shortage," calling it "something to manage."
-So the accurate framing is not "the FDA denies a problem" — it is that the regulator has not formally designated a shortage while front-line pharmacies and patients are clearly struggling to fill prescriptions.
+So the accurate framing is not "the FDA denies a problem."
+It is that the regulator has not formally designated a shortage while front-line pharmacies and patients are clearly struggling to fill prescriptions.

 Source: NBC News, May 10, 2026 (FDA Commissioner Makary quotes; ASHP estradiol transdermal system shortage list).